insyncsolutions/appseconnectdocs/_posts/ProcessFlow Management/Quickstart/2020-03-17-creating-processflow.md

 between two disparate applications,we need a solution which gives right mix of tools and technology specialized to provide easy,free-flowing and seamless integrations.
 `ProcessFlow` is the main workspace of APPSeCONNECT which lets you build an advance solution.

-Processflow is a visual representation of a business process integration, which helps you as an user to orchestrate a business process in such a way so that you can modularize and control the complexity of business integration properly.
+ProcessFlow is a visual representation of a business process integration, which helps you as an user to orchestrate a business process in such a way so that you can modularize and control the complexity of business integration properly.
 A processflow, under the hood creates a micro-service architecture that can run in cloud servers or on-premise fetching or pushing data directly to the applications in execution and generate both transactional and data logs.ProcessFlow gives the IDE which lets you develop integrations for your customers and partners,giving options for deployment and execution from the same UI.This enables you to choose different end-point filters,